-Budgeted cost: £72,889.75
+Budgeted cost: £89,501.80

 Activity Evidence that supports this approach Challenge number(s) addressed Ensure all pupils can have access to class visits and visitors to enhance their life experiences Ofsted research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
 Children from lower income families may not be able to attend school trips which will disadvantage their access to a broad and balanced curriculum.
-L Trips / Visits - £9,000 months progress Ensure pupils attendance is good and safeguarding needs are met Overall absence in summer 2021 (5.8%) was in the highest 20% of all schools Persistent absence in summer 2021 (20.9%) was in the highest 20% of all schools.
-Persistent absence in autumn 2020 (14.3%) was in the highest 20% of all schools.
-61% of pupils with persistent absence are disadvantaged pupils.
+Sutton Toolkit Outdoor Education 3+ months progress L Trips / Visits - £2,000 Ensure pupils attendance is good and safeguarding needs are met Persistent absence in the academic year 2021 - 2022 was 24.4%.
+Persistent absence in the academic year 2023 - 2024 was 8.1%.
+There are a disproportionate number of disadvantaged pupils with SEND who are PA.
 A family and Learner support team, involving the EWO, has been established to address the needs of pupils who have PA.
-K EWO SLA - £6,338 All children to receive a bagel at the start of the day.
+K EWO SLA - £1,206 Attendance Lead - £9,870 All children to receive a bagel at the start of the day.
 Family Breakfast / Family Stay and Play Research shows hungry children do not perform as well.
-Providing pupils with breakfast will enable pupils to make a positive start to the day. l Cost included in Family Support Ensure children have access to residential trips Children from lower income families may not be able to attend school trips which will disadvantage their access to a broad and balanced curriculum.
-G Cost included in Trips / Visits
+Providing pupils with breakfast will enable pupils to make a positive start to the day.
+Cost included in Family Support Ensure children have access to residential trips Children from lower income families may not be able to attend school trips which will disadvantage their access to a broad and balanced curriculum.
+Sutton Toolkit Outdoor Education 3+ months progress G Residential Trips - £2,695

-Sutton Toolkit Outdoor Education 3+ months progress To provide counselling for pupils affected by bereavement, friendship issues, domestic violence and marital breakdown To provide Nurture Lunch and / or Nurture Group for identified children The learner support team will continue to provide support and engagement for the most vulnerable pupils.
+To provide counselling for pupils affected by bereavement, friendship issues, domestic violence and marital breakdown.
+To provide Nurture Lunch and / or Nurture Group for identified children The learner support team will continue to provide support and engagement for the most vulnerable pupils.
 As there are a significant numbers of pupils with acute needs, the nurture programmes will be adapted to meet the needs of these children.
-Sutton Toolkit Behaviour Interventions 4+ months I Social and Emotional Support including Play Therapy , Counselling, ELSA, Learning Mentor - £35,447 To provide extensive support for parents through Family Liaison Officer The Family and Learner support system continues to identify barriers to learning which are discussed and actions taken at weekly meetings.
-H Family Support - £21,442 Achievement for All - structured conversations Sutton Trust Parental Involvement 3+ months PASS - Pupil Attitudes to Self & School Accurate and clear understanding of pupil's attitudes and dispositions l PASS Surveys - £662.75
+Sutton Toolkit Behaviour Interventions 4+ months Social and Emotional Support including Play Therapy , Counselling, ELSA, Learning Mentor - £42,338 To provide extensive support for parents through Family Liaison Officer The Family and Learner support system continues to identify barriers to learning which are discussed and actions taken at weekly meetings.
+Sutton Trust Parental Involvement 3+ months H Family Support - £26,892.80 Behaviour Support Accurate understanding of pupil behaviour.
+I Behaviour Support - £4,500

-Total budgeted cost: £248,296.75
+Total budgeted cost: £231,665.94